Jerome J. Schlichter

 Toxic & Mass Torts

-Jerry is managing partner of the firm.
-He has been repeatedly elected by his peers for inclusion in "Best Lawyers in America" and is listed again in the 2013 edition.
+Jerry is founding and managing partner of the firm.
+He has been repeatedly elected by his peers for inclusion in "Best Lawyers in America" and is listed again in the 2016 edition.
 (See inclusion letter here.)

 Jerry has been designated legal counsel for the Brotherhood of Locomotive Engineers for many years and is currently designated legal counsel for the United Transportation Union.
 He has represented railroad workers in trials in many states and has had record-setting jury verdicts in numerous jurisdictions, both in railroad and other personal injury cases.
-He has obtained a verdict of $27 Million for the widow and children of a St. Louis firefighter against Survivair, Inc. for a defective breathing apparatus which caused the firefighter's death.
+He obtained a verdict of $27 Million for the widow and children of a St. Louis firefighter against Survivair, Inc. for a defective breathing apparatus which caused the firefighter's death.
 This $27 Million verdict was the highest jury verdict in Missouri in 2007 and one of the highest in the United States.
 After the verdict, the amount was increased to a total of $40.4 million due to pre-judgment and post-judgment interest awarded as a result of a pre-filing demand which was not met by the company.
-The Missouri Court of Appeals, on August 4, 2009, affirmed the judgment of the trial court.
-The total amount was fully collected in 2010.
-He has also obtained multiple precedent-setting judgments against railroads, including successfully requiring a railroad and the Federal Railroad Administration to modify its rules on certification of railroad engineers; successfully obtaining a permanent injunction against the Union Pacific Railroad for all of its employees, which stopped the railroad's practice of interfering with employees' ability to pursue injury claims; and obtaining the first and only jury verdict in the United States on which a jury determined that a locomotive was not crashworthy, resulting in a jury verdict of $4.75 Million, which was the highest verdict against that railroad by an injured employee in its history.
+He has also obtained multiple precedent-setting judgments against railroads, including successfully requiring a railroad and the Federal Railroad Administration to modify its rules on certification of railroad engineers; successfully obtaining a permanent injunction against the Union Pacific Railroad for all of its employees, which stopped the railroad's practice of interfering with employees' ability to pursue injury claims; and obtaining the first and only jury verdict in the United States in which a jury determined that a locomotive was not crashworthy, resulting in a jury verdict of $4.75 Million, which was the highest verdict against that railroad by an injured employee in its history.

-Also in 2010, Jerry obtained a $15.15 Million settlement with substantial future improvements in the 401(k) plan for the employees and retirees of General Dynamics which the federal district court judge stated: "... this litigation illustrates and exceptional example of a private attorney general risking large sums of money and investing many thousands of hours for the benefit of employees and retirees."
+Jerry also obtained a $15.15 Million settlement with substantial future improvements in the 401(k) plan for the employees and retirees of General Dynamics which the federal district court judge stated: "... this litigation illustrates and exceptional example of a private attorney general risking large sums of money and investing many thousands of hours for the benefit of employees and retirees."

-In 2011, Jerry obtained an $18.5 Million settlement with substantial improvements to the 401(k) plan for the employees and retirees of Bechtel which as described by the AARP foundation was "... truly extraordinary."
+In 2011, Jerry obtained an $18.5 Million settlement with substantial improvements to the 401(k) plan for the employees and retirees of Bechtel which was described by the AARP Foundation Litigation as "... truly extraordinary."

 Jerry handled the nationally-recognized Times Beach dioxin case in which he represented a group of people in the community of Times Beach, Missouri who were exposed to dioxin when their streets were sprayed with the chemical.
 He obtained a record setting $19 Million settlement on behalf of the residents against a chemical company in that case.